Skip to Content

 At a minimum, the Veteran should provide:

-• All military personnel records on the condition, and
+• All military personnel records on the condition,

-• All service treatment records on the condition, and
+• All service treatment records on the condition,

-• All private (non-VA) medical records on the condition, and
+• All private (non-VA) medical records on the condition and

 • All VA health records or supplementary information about related VA health records that the VA can request on your behalf